With the combination of a small number of people + software + servers and robots

 Because of this, we gradually changed the method to "cut out the work so that the person can easily notice it, let him do the rest as he likes, and comment on any difficulties he encounters.

-After all, it was easier for both the teacher and the learner.
+After all, it was easier for both the teacher and the student.

 This rational decision seems to result in voluntariness, and I quote the following